Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 | `BLEND_MODE_MIN`              | `min(origin.rgba, destination.rgba)` |
 | `BLEND_MODE_MAX`              | `max(origin.rgba, destination.rgba)` |

+Where `+`, `*`, and `-` are component-wise operations.

-We may be familiar with these blend modes from graphics editors such as GIMP or Photoshop.
+Users may be familiar with the names of the blend modes from traditional image editors such as GIMP or Photoshop.

 If left unspecified, `RenderTask` will use `BLEND_MODE_NORMAL`.